Review of the Album Called "The 5th" by German Thrash Metal Band Vendetta

 The album's cover which has a skeleton on it smiling has the skeleton is also briefly ready to play the keyboard.
 In terms of the album cover it is similar to the album Tempo of the Damned by Exodus.

-"The 5th" First Three Songs
+Analyzing First Three Songs On "The 5th"

 This album starts off with the song Fragile and it is starting in a rather unusual way with the sound of a rainstorm as well as other sounds before the guitars start.
 The song is about someone that falls down to the gutter, to the bottom as it looks like he is defeated.
 But come tomorrow, he will get back up, determined to work as hard as he can.
 This is a message that is encouraging for those of us that feel we need some motivation to keep going with our passions.
 So in other words, Fragile is not just a heavy metal song.
 The song's message is that while we may be fragile at one moment, we are not broken.
 The answer is to get back up and put our best forward.
 Revenge is never the best answer to deal with those that may have wronged us.
 “Let'er Rip” is a short song about being honest, loyal, open minded, and objective and staying true to your principles.
 If only these principles could have been used in today's current American Presidency where would the United States be?
 “Deadly Sin” lyrically speaks to the fact that humans have always sinned.
 Some people choose to focus on greed and envy and these qualities will only lead to their ruin.